 Prison officials investigating death of man as possible homicide

 Jan.
-11—Investigators at High Desert State Prison (HDSP) said they are investigating the death of an inmate over the weekend as an alleged homicide.
+12—Investigators at High Desert State Prison (HDSP) said they are investigating the death of an inmate over the weekend as an alleged homicide.

 The man killed, Benjy S. Wade, 40, was previously arrested by the Williams Police Department on March 22, 2021, in Williams on suspicion of robbery, receiving known stolen property, taking a vehicle without the owner's consent, carrying a concealed weapon by a felon, carrying a concealed, stolen firearm, possession of ammunition by a felon, being a felon in possession of a firearm and violation of parole.